 How to protect yourself

 Even better, manually lock the doors from the inside before closing the door.
 This will protect you from the signal-copying scam as well.
 Unfortunately, many newer vehicles (like rental cars) have failsafes in place to prevent you from inadvertently locking yourself outside your vehicle.
-We tested this on our car, and we cannot manually lock the doors without the key fob.
+We tested this on our car, and we couldn’t manually lock the doors without the key fob.

 Either way, do not walk away from your car without checking the doors – especially if you have something valuable in the trunk.